Skip to Main Content

 Academic Search Premier Video Tutorials

 Academic Search Premier is one of our most popular databases.
 To become more familiar with the database, watch the video tutorials below.
-To get the most out of this tutorial, it is recommended you open a new window in your browser and follow along with the steps.
+To get the most out of these tutorials, it is recommended you open a new window in your browser and follow along with the steps.

 PsycINFO Video Tutorials